 Could you push yourself to do something like that ON PURPOSE so you could test the waters and see how awful (or not awful) it is to make mistakes and be imperfect?

 What if it makes you more approachable?
-What if it doesn’t matter at all and you’ve been afraid of it happening, hold you back?
+What if it doesn’t matter at all and you’ve been afraid of it happening, holding you back?
 The only way you’ll know is to try it.

 Anytime I was a little scared to take action, I would just shrug my shoulders and think that phrase to myself.